zmhhmz/PNN_CAVE/README.md

 We generate training data using our own method.

-Please put the above three data set in their corresponding folders.
+Please put the above three datasets in their corresponding folders.

 To do: target adaptive.